edgelesssys/constellation/rfc/updates.md

     hash: "sha256:2f04ce10b514912da87fc9979aa2e82e3a0e431c14fc0ea5c7c7209de74a1491"
 ```

+The JoinService will consume the `k8s-components-1.23.12` ConfigMap in addition to the `k8s-version` ConfigMap.
+If a new node wants to join the cluster, the JoinService looks up the current Kubernetes version and all the component download URLs and hashes and sends them to the joining node.

-## Creating a upgrade agent
+## Creating an upgrade agent

 We somehow need to download and execute `kubeadm upgrade plan` and `kubeadm upgrade apply vX.Y.Z` on the host system of a control plane node.
-For security reasons, we don't those capabilities attached to any pod.
+For security reasons, we don't want those capabilities attached to any pod.
 Therefore, we opted for a simple and small agent, which exposes a narrow and predefined API as a socket on the control-plane host.
 This socket can then be mounted into the node operator pod running on a control plane node.

 The agent will expose the following service:

 ```proto
 service Update {
     rpc ExecuteUpdate(ExecuteUpdateRequest) returns (ExecuteUpdateResponse);